Islandora/documentation/docs/user-documentation/glossary.md

 In [Drupal](#drupal), your content is the total set of things that have been created or uploaded "as content" in your website.
 This includes all [content entities](#content-entities) - the actual nodes, media, files, taxonomy terms, etc, but does not include anything that is [configuration](#configuration).
 Content can be exported and imported, but only between sites with exactly the same configuration.

 Sometimes, "Content" is used to refer to [Nodes](#nodes) but not other content entities.
-This is the case when creating a new [View](#view) and one of the options is to make a view of "Content".
+This is the case when creating a new [View](#view) and one of the options is to make a view of "Content".å

 ## Content entity
 See also: [Content](#content)